rHermes/create-sid/README.md

 # create-sid

-`create-sid` creates a SID from an UUID
+`create-sid` creates a SID from an GUID